Last Updated on 14 January 2026 by Cycloscope

 What’s wrong with your current saddle?
 What are the issues?

 Is it numbness?
 Maybe the saddle is too hard, too long, or doesn’t have a deep enough pressure relief channel.
-Or maybe your position is not correct (try playing with the rails getting your saddle backward or forward, or go to point one, get a bike fit).
+Or maybe your position is not correct (try playing with the rails, moving your saddle backward or forward, or go to point one and get a bike fit).

 Also, what’s your riding style?
 Are you leaning forward in an aggressive road-style position?
 Or are you more of a leisurely upright rider?
-In case 1, get a wider and more cushioned saddle, in case two get a saddle more road-oriented.
+In case 1, get a wider, more cushioned saddle; in case 2, get a more road-oriented saddle.

 Measure your sit bones to get the right saddle size and shape

-Measuring your sit bones is a great step you can take towards riding comfort, it will allow you to get the right saddle size for your body, which is very important.
+Measuring your sit bones is a great step towards riding comfort.
+It will help you find the right saddle size for your body, which is very important.

 What you want to measure you want is the distance between the centers of your ischial tuberosities.